cathrynploehn-NIST/Visualizationintroduction/Assessing Information Visualization.md

 - __Evaluating user experience__ - Eliciting "subjective feedback and opinions on a visualization tool" (Lam et al. 2012)
 - __Evaluating visualization algorithms__ - Capturing and mesuring "characteristics of a visualization algorithm" (Lam et al. 2012)

+Evaluation is not restricted to just visualizations, but also on the processes of data analysis that visualizations support.

+Exploring and creating evaluations using a goal driven approach is given as a process involving:
+1. __Choosing a focus__
+2. __Picking suitable scenarios__
+3. __Considering applicable approaches__
+4. __Creating evaluation design and planned analyses__

 Lam et al. defines an important first step in establishing a reference base of scenarios with examples.
 The continuation of the coding process of papers is encouraged, with the full list of papers coded [hosted here](http://bit.ly/7-vis-scenarios).

-Evaluation is not restricted to just visualizations, but also on the processes of data analysis that visualizations support.

-Exploring and creating evaluations is given as a process involving:
-1. __Choosing a focus__
-2.

 #Sources